suchja/wine/README.md

 I haven't investigated it fully, but it seems that `wine wineboot --update` is better for creating the prefix than `wine wineboot --init`.
 During update wine-mono as well as wine-gecko is properly installed into the prefix.
 This seems not to be true for init.

-Out of the box Wine is configured to run a 32-bit Windows (`WINEARCH=win32`).
-You can change this by setting the environment variable `WINEARCH` to nothing **before** you initialize your prefix.
-Simply type the following command:

-`export WINEARCH=''`

 Now your Wine bottle is ready to be tasted.

 ###Start using Wine